 Dante Gabriel Rossetti, poet and artist, married Elizabeth Siddall in St Clements in 1860.

-Today, St Clements forms one Parish with All Saints and both churches are used on a rotating basis.
+Today, St Clements forms one Parish with All Saints and both churches are used on a four monthly rotating basis.

 We offer a warm welcome to all visitors at our Parish Eucharist each Sunday.
 Please come and join us as we celebrate worshipping in the recently renovated and re-ordered church due to the generosity of one of our former parishoners, Barbara Jordan, who was a committed Christian and worshipped regularly in the Old Town until her death in 2006.
 We use Common Worship and describe ourselves as moderately catholic in our worship.

 Currently, all main services are held in All Saints church until the end of January 2019 - returning to St Clements on 03 February 2019.